J4NN0/nazi-study/README.md

 # nazi-study

-A C++ program for windows that forces you to study
+A windows C++ program that forces you to study.

 # Usage

-    blacklist.txt contains program's name that have to be blocked Put inside blacklist.txt the programs you would not want to use during your studing time, run the program and enjoy your study.
+1. Put inside `blacklist.txt` (which will contain program's name that have to be blocked) the programs you do not want to use during your studing time, run the program and enjoy your study.

-# More
-    Study start at 8:00 to 13:00 and from 15:00 to 19:00 for the evening In the remaining hours the program will try to stop you from yourself.
+2. Studing time is set as follow: start from 8:00 to 13:00 in the morning and from 15:00 to 19:00 in the evening.
+In the remaining hours the program will try to stop you from yourself.

 # Startup

 If you want you can run this program at windows startup:
 - Windows 7
   1. Click Start Menù